miso-lims/walkthroughs/_includes/libraries-library-aliquots-to-pools.md

 ## 7.1 Bulk creating a Pool

-Here we will pool all of the dilutions we added previously to make a single pool of 4 dilutions.
+Here we will pool all of the aliquots we added previously to make a single pool of 4 aliquots.

-1. Select the dilutions you wish to pool:
+1. Select the library aliquots you wish to pool:
-  * If you are still on the bulk dilutions page from section **6.1** do not navigate away from the page.
-Otherwise, go to the _Dilutions_ page, and select the dilutions you created.
+  * If you are still on the bulk library aliquots page from section **6.1** do not navigate away from the page.
+Otherwise, go to the _Library Aliquots_ page, and select the aliquots you created.
 1. From the toolbar at the top left, click _Pool Together_.
 Click _Create_ in the dialog.
 1. Enter the pool information:
   * _Alias_: A short description of the pool contents.
 Enter the project short name